aegis-iisc/aegis-iisc-old.github.io/index.md

 layout: default
 ---

-> Harmonizing The Theoretical with Practical
+> Harmonizing the Theoretical with Practical

 ### Ineterests :
 I love Programming languages and its underlying mathematical structures.
-I like to reason about the behaviours of Programs using theories and tools from Program Analysis, Formal Methods of Verification, Logic, Type systems, etc. Towards these goals, I am currently working on a few interesting ideas in topics related to [JavaScript](https://www.javascript.com/), ~~Android~~, Plaid, Dependent Types, Typestates, etc.
+I like to reason about behaviours of Programs using theories and tools from Program Analysis, Formal Methods of Verification, Logic, Type systems, etc. Towards these goals, I am currently working on a few interesting ideas in topics related to Program Verification, Program Analysis for [JavaScript](https://www.javascript.com/), ~~Android~~, Plaid, Dependent Types, Typestates, etc.

 ### Me :